WorldWIT

 WorldWIT was a global online discussion community for women in business and technology.
+The forum operated from 1999 until it was closed in 2007.

+History

 It was founded in 1999 as ChicWIT, in Chicago.
 ChicWIT was followed by MassWIT in Boston, NycWIT in New York City, and CapitolWIT in Washington, D.C.
 In October 2005 there were over 80 WorldWIT chapters in operation and over 40,000 members.
 Women (and a few men) used the daily WorldWIT newsletter to share business, technical, career, health, financial and life advice with one another.

 WorldWIT was recognized in October 2004 as the Women's Business Organization of the Year, by the Stevie Awards Organization.

 In March 2007, WorldWIT and its local city chapters were shut down.
 This was the announcement: